 “By the power invested in me by the Global Community and The Way, I sentence this prisoner to death by beheading.
 She’s been heard and found guilty by the judicial Elders for the crime of murdering her newborn infant.”

 An anguished “no” sounded in the silence.
 Her husband?
 At least someone would weep at her passing.
 Hudson guessed a crazed wife was better than a dead one.
 The Path knew he would take a little crazy to get a woman fat with his child.
 He maneuvered himself closer to the platform to determine if the woman was worth saving.
 Her hair was marked with wide bands of white.
 Her eyes were dark and sunken deep into a papery face.
 Grooves emphasized the hard line of her mouth.
 Not many good breeding years left, if any at all.
 With the cost of survival high, there was no room for charity.
 Everyone had to pull their own weight.
 It was a shame when a woman grew past childbearing age that she ceased to be useful.
 But he didn’t make the rules, he just survived them.
-To Hudson, it was better to have a quick death then a slow one of starvation.
+To Hudson, it was better to have a quick death than a slow one of starvation.

 Apparently the convicted didn’t agree.
 “Mercy!
 Mercy!
 I didn’t kill my baby girl.
 I swear it.”

 Ahh.
-A female infant than, even worse.
+A female infant, even worse.

 “Mercy!” she pleaded as she struggled with the two brown robed guards.